Discover Rajasthan's regal history through its palaces and forts, and spot big cats in the wild

 Choose to relax in the Jacuzzi, steam room and spa or simply relax take a seat in the verdant gardens.
 You’re also ideally situated to explore the vibrant city of Jaipur with its myriad of architectural wonders and bustling markets.

-Accommodation in Ranthambore National Park
+Two days on a tiger safari in Ranthambore National Park

 In Ranthambore National Park’s buffer zone, surrounded by ruggedly beautiful landscapes, the Aman-i-Khas is the most opulent way to safari here.